Molloy University, Rockville Centre, NY

 My overall research program concentrates on using in-depth qualitative analysis to reveal the intersecting social dynamics of racial inequality, digital communication, media representations, and politics and social movements.

-The great collaborator, Daryl Hall, once said "I'm a born collaborator.
-This is what I was born to do, really" and I can't help but agree with that sentiment.
+Musician Daryl Hall, once said "I'm a born collaborator.
+This is what I was born to do, really" and I can't help but identify with that sentiment.

 I have had a lot of great experiences working with a lot of great people.
 Please check out all of their work with and without me.